pooooo976/Assesment/README.md

 ## Overview

 This application is a cross-platform desktop system monitoring tool built using C#.
 It tracks CPU usage, memory usage, and disk space in real-time.
 It includes plugin support for integrations such as logging to a file and exposing a REST API for external access.
+It can also be used to send alerts via email or Telegram if the usage exceeds the upper limit set by the us.(Will add this later)

 ## Configuration